Jeremy Balfour: Resignation from the Scottish Conservatives and subsequent activity

 On 22 August 2025, Balfour announced his resignation from the Scottish Conservatives.
 In a statement, he said: "I no longer feel that the party has a positive platform to offer the people of Scotland.
 I have found that there is little interest from the leadership in genuine policy innovation, particularly across the social justice and social security portfolio.
 Increasingly, decisions seem to be made by advisors who lack experience, while senior MSP colleagues are ignored.”
 Additionally, Balfour said that the party had “fallen into the trap of reactionary politics where a positive, proactive agenda for real change has been rejected in favour of allowing policies to be dictated by what other parties are saying and chasing cheap headlines”.
 Prior to resigning, Balfour had been selected as the Conservative candidate in May to contest the new Edinburgh North Western constituency at the 2026 Scottish Parliament election.

 He ruled out joining Reform UK, and said at the time he was yet to consider standing in the 2026 election.

 In September 2025, Balfour confirmed that he would seek re-election as an independent on the redrawn Edinburgh and Lothians East regional list.
+Balfour received 2,261 votes and was not elected.

+Balfour supported the Scottish Government's 2026 budget after negotiating additional funding for Changing Places Toilets and the King's Theatre in Edinburgh.